NiallHornFX/COMP5823M-Mini-Solvers/Projects/Assignment_03_FluidSimulation/notes/A3_FluidSimulation.md

 $$
 We should make sure we don't eval self particle when computing pressure as the pressure kernel uses the length of the vector $||\vec{r}||$ and it will cause a divide by zero nan to occur so the resulting pressure gradient and thus force will be nan.

-I don't think we can use $h < 1$ because it breaks the normalization of the Kernels, so this is a bit of an issue if the Scene is scaled such that 1 "unit" is too large we may have to scale all the scene up to be realativly scaled larger eg $[0,100]$ instead of $[0,10]$ such that we can use smaller kernel radius / smoothing length relative to the scale of the scene/fluid.
+I don't think we can use $h < 1$ because it breaks the normalization of the Kernels, so this is a bit of an issue if the Scene is scaled such that 1 "unit" is too large we may have to scale all the scene up to be relatively scaled larger eg $[0,100]$ instead of $[0,10]$ such that we can use smaller kernel radius / smoothing length relative to the scale of the scene/fluid.
 This shouldn't be an issue as we just treat the scene meters as $0.1$ meter thus we use 40 instead of 4 etc.

+This is incorrect, $h \leq 1$ is fine, the normalization of the kernel is provided by the coefficient part not the radius itself.
+Granted too small radii can result in problems, but I found most of my issues were resolved with lack of pressure at boundary particles (whom were projected via collision response) by lowering the kernel radius $h$ to be $[0.35,0.75]$.
+This was while keeping the scene scale as is $(0-10 | x,y)$ because with $h = 1$ the radius was too big and thus the resulting weighted pressure was too low at the boundaries where particles are very close thus smaller $h \leq 1$ resolves this.
+As the Kernel radius is smaller the density contribution becomes larger and thus pressure becomes larger, as the smoothing length (ofcourse!) is reduced.

 For pressure we do need to make sure $Pt_i \neq Pt_j$ otherwise we will get a case where the positions are thus the same and we will get a nan, ie we cannot have pressure on a single particle against itself so we skip the particle $Pt_j$ whom is equal to $Pt_i$.
 This is different than for computing density and other particle attributes we do want the neighbours $Pt_j$ to also contain the particle $Pt_i$ itself otherwise the resulting quanitity on $Pt_i$ when its isolated would be $0$.